The Divisive Diet of Honeybees: Why Some Will Never Be Royals

 When a female honeybee hatches, her future holds one of two possible paths within the hive's caste system.
 She will become either a worker bee or a queen bee.
 And her fate is determined in part by the food she eats as a larva.

-Larvae that are mostly fed a bitter type of pollen mixed with honey, a mixture called "beebread," grow up to be worker bees.
+Larvae that are fed mostly a bitter type of pollen combined with honey, a mixture called "beebread," grow up to be worker bees.
 They are generally sterile and destined for a life of housekeeping tasks.
-Future queens, on the other hand, grow up on royal jelly — a goopy yellowish substance rich in proteins, sugars and fatty acids that is secreted from the glands of worker bees.
+Future queens, on the other hand, grow up on royal jelly — a goopy, yellowish substance rich in proteins, sugars and fatty acids that is secreted from the glands of worker bees.
 The queen's sole task in life is to make more bees.
 She also lives a longer life and has a stinger she can use more than once without dying.

-So what about the two different diets determines the caste of bees?
+So what is it about the two different diets that determines the caste of bees?
 It's a question that bee researchers have puzzled over for a long time.
 A study published Thursday in the journal PLOS Genetics suggests that the plant-heavy diet of a future worker bee helps prevent it from becoming a queen.

-One difference between beebread and the royal jelly is that the former has a higher concentration of tiny pieces of plant genetic material called microRNAs.
+One difference between beebread and royal jelly is that the former has a higher concentration of tiny pieces of plant genetic material called microRNAs.
 These molecules are known to influence the expression of genes.
 "Plant microRNAs play important roles for the plant development and physiology," says Chen-Yu Zhang, a biochemist at Nanjing University in China and an author on the new study.
 "One set of the microRNA we tested is also important to the plant to make their flower bigger, more colorful."

 And their past research also showed that differences in the plant RNA content of foods changed gene expression in honeybees and fruit flies.
-So they wondered: could plant microRNAs influence development in honeybee larvae?
+So they wondered: Could plant microRNAs influence development in honeybee larvae?

 To answer the question, they created a synthetic beebread in the lab, adding microRNAs to it that they extracted from pollen in flowering plants.
-Larvae that ate this synthetic beebread weighed less, were shorter, and had smaller ovaries compared to those that didn't eat it.
+Larvae that ate this synthetic beebread weighed less, were shorter and had smaller ovaries compared with those that didn't eat it.
 In other words, they were more like worker bees.

-And the larvae that were not fed beebread (with the added microRNAs) grew up to be more queen-like.
+And the larvae that were not fed beebread (with the added microRNAs) grew up to be more queenlike.
 They had bigger bodies and larger ovaries.

 "Plant microRNAs really mediate the honeybee caste formation," says Zhang.
 The molecules seem to slow the growth of the bee larvae, keeping their ovaries so small that they are sterile.